 IF THE LEAKING WATER IS COLD and you can’t find the place where it’s coming from, then you’re unfortunately going to be without water for awhile until a pro plumber can visit.
 But having the water supply shut off at the main will at least prevent further damage.

-If water is leaking from a burst pipe in your attic or pier-and-beam foundation crawlspace, then that’s great if you can get up into the attic or down into the crawlspace to see the spot of the burst.
-It will look something like this for a copper pipe:
+IF water is leaking from a burst pipe in your attic or pier-and-beam foundation crawlspace, then that’s great.
+You can get up into the attic or down into the crawlspace to find the spot of the burst.
+You can then temporarily repair the pipe by simply capping it with some simple DIY tools.
+Once the burst pipe is capped, you can turn the water back on to the rest of your home.

 There usually won’t be more than one rupture per pipe run.
 Also, it will usually be a 1/2-in diameter copper pipe.

 IF water is leaking from a burst pipe in a wall, then you will need to open up the wall to expose the pipe.
-Don’t worry about making a neat hole in the drywall, since any drywall that got soaked will need to eventually be ripped out and replaced anyway.
-Also don’t worry about pulling out a vanity cabinet or cutting into the back of kitchen base cabinets.
-Again, this’ll have to be done anyway before the pipe can be fixed.
+Don’t worry about making a neat hole in the drywall.
+You will need to eventually rip out and replace any drywall that got soaked anyway.
+Also don’t worry about pulling out a vanity cabinet or cutting into the back of kitchen base cabinets to temporarily repair a burst pipe.
+Again, this’ll have to be done anyway before the pipe can be permanently fixed.

 Hopefully the section of pipe that burst has at least an inch or more of space all around it for some working room.
 If not, then cutting and repairing the line will still require a pro plumber with specialized tools but at least the plumber will now have access to the pipe.

 IF the burst section of pipe has some working room around it and it is a copper pipe, then you can cut and cap the line yourself with just some basic tools.
-Here’s how to do it.
+This will temporarily repair the burst pipe and let you turn the water back on to the rest of your home.

-Go to Home Depot, Lowes, or any other hardware store with a plumbing section.
-Buy these three things.
+Go to Home Depot, Lowes, or any other hardware store with a plumbing section and buy these three things.

 1) Pipe cutter for copper pipe.
 Looks something like this and will cost $15 or so: